-In a letter received June 13, 2023, from the Department of Developmental Services (DDS), they have found the San Diego Regional Center (SDRC) out of compliance with the requirements in Section 4640.6 (c) of the Welfare and Institutions (W&I) Code.
+In a letter received on April 8, 2024, from the Department of Developmental Services (DDS), they found the San Diego Regional Center (SDRC) out of compliance with the requirements in Section 4640.6 (c) of the Welfare and Institutions (W&I) Code.
 This section in the law requires that regional centers maintain service coordinator-to-client caseload ratios at or below specified averages.
 A copy of the letter from the DDS is enclosed for reference.

-For clients enrolled on the Home and Community-Based Services Waiver the caseload ratio in the SDRC March 2023 caseload ratio data report was 1:81 (the required caseload ratio is 1:62); for clients who are younger than the age of six years the caseload ratio was 1:63 (the required caseload is 1:40) for clients who are younger than the age of two years the caseload ratio was 1:69 (the required caseload is 1:62); and, for clients who are older than the age of five years and are not on the Home and Community-Based Services Waiver and have not moved from a developmental center the caseload ratio was 1:82 (the required caseload ratio is 1:66).
+For clients enrolled on the Home and Community-Based Services Waiver, the caseload ratio in the SDRC March 2024 caseload ratio data report was 1:76 (the required caseload ratio is 1:62); for clients who are younger than the age of six years, the caseload ratio was 1:62 (the required caseload is 1:40); for clients who are older than the age of five years and are not on the Home and Community-Based Services Waiver and have not moved from a developmental center the caseload ratio was 1:76 (the required caseload ratio is 1:66); and, for clients with complex needs the caseload ratio was 1:28 (the required caseload ratio is 1:25).

-Section 4640.6 (f) of the W&I Code requires that a plan of correction be developed by a regional center that does not comply with the caseload ratio requirements for two consecutive reporting periods.
+Section 4640.6 (f) of the W&I Code requires that a regional center that does not comply with the caseload ratio requirements for two consecutive reporting periods develop a plan of correction.
 The final plan will be developed following input from the state council, local organizations representing clients, clients and family members, regional center employees, service providers, and other interested parties.

 Please read the attached draft caseload ratio plan of correction that I propose to send to DDS.
-In accordance with Section 4640.6 (f) of the W&I Code your input is requested.
-If you would like to provide input, please submit it by e-mail to ratio.input@sdrc.org; by fax to (858) 576-2873; or, through the United States Postal Service, addressed to Mark Klaus, Executive Director, San Diego Regional Center, 4355 Ruffin Road, San Diego, California, 92123.
-In order to be considered, your input must be received by the SDRC by November 30, 2023.
+In accordance with Section 4640.6 (f) of the W&I Code, your input is requested.
+If you would like to provide input, please submit it by e-mail to ratio.input@sdrc.org, by fax to (858) 576-2873, or through the United States Postal Service, addressed to Mark Klaus, Executive Director, San Diego Regional Center, 4355 Ruffin Road, San Diego, California, 92123.
+In order to be considered, your input must be received by the SDRC by May 31, 2024.
 You are also invited to attend a public meeting to discuss the draft caseload ratio plan of correction.
-The meeting is scheduled for 6:00 p.m. on November 27, 2023, via Zoom.
+The meeting is scheduled for 6:00 p.m. on May 28, 2024, via Zoom.
 Please visit https://sdrc.org/news to register for this meeting.

-Sincerely,
+Sincerely.